ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 export S3_ACCESS_KEY=<accessKeyId you found in step 7>
 ```

-For example, your environment variables may look similar to the following.
+The commands you use to set the variables should look similar to the following.

 ```sh
 export S3_BUCKET_NAME=speech-embed